 Amaya Atucha is an assistant professor in the department of Horticulture and the Fruit Crop Extension Specialist at the University of Wisconsin-Madison.
 She is also the Gottschalk Chair for cranberry research.
 Her instruction responsibilities include teaching Hort 345 Fruit Crop Production.

-The goal of her extension program is to deliver up to date, research-based information to fruit growers that will lead to improve production practices of fruit crops in Wisconsin.
+The goal of her extension program is to deliver up-to-date, research-based information to fruit growers that will lead to improve production practices of fruit crops in Wisconsin.

 She earned her B.S. in horticulture from the Pontificia Universidad Católica de Valparaíso (Chile) and her Ph.D. in horticulture from Cornell University.
 Prior to joining UW-Madison she was an assistant professor at Colorado State University in the department of Horticulture.

-Our lab focuses on breeding and genetics of cross-pollinated vegetable crops; primarily carrot, onion, and table beet.
-The year 2016 marks our 67th year working with these crops, and over these years we have released numerous inbred lines, open pollinated populations, and germplasm for use by breeders throughout the world.
+The Goldman lab focuses on breeding and genetics of cross-pollinated vegetable crops; primarily carrot, onion, and table beet.
+The year 2018 marks our 69th year working with these crops, and over these years we have released numerous inbred lines, open pollinated populations, and germplasm for use by breeders throughout the world.
 Our lab also studies traits of importance in these crops and seeks to find new methods of breeding and genetic improvement.
 A theme running through our work is the examination of traits of consumer interest, such as health value, color, flavor, shape, and other quality attributes.
 Our lab is located in the Department of Horticulture at the University of Wisconsin-Madison, 1575 Linden Drive, Madison, WI 53706.
 You can obtain more information by writing to Irwin Goldman at firstname.lastname@example.org or by calling 608-262-1624.

 Philipp Simon (USDA)